-Going into detail about what separates this fun-packed slice of entertainment from the churned-out masses of generic, blood-and-guts horror films, would be to spoil the fun of the discovery.
+Going into detail about what separates this fun-packed slice of entertainment from the churned-out masses of generic, blood-and-guts horror films, would risk spoiling the fun of the discovery.
 The first thought to attach to that is the involvement of Joss Whedon.
-Up until just over a year ago, Whedon’s career was something of an enigma.
-Clearly blessed with talent, he was beginning to gain an unwanted reputation for making cancelled television shows.
-Series like Firefly, that found their audiences years after they were brutally hacked down by impatient TV executives, yet his God-like status in the geek-verse had never been in doubt.
-Fast-forward a year, and thanks to this and the box office bonanza that was Avengers Assemble – and he’s the crowned prince of ‘Geekland’.
+Up until just over a year ago, Whedon’s career was flagging.
+Clearly blessed with talent, he’d gained a reputation for making cancelled television shows.
+Cult favourites like Firefly, Dollhouse and Angel found their audiences years after they were brutally hacked down by impatient TV executives, yet his God-like status in the geek-verse had never been in doubt.
+Fast-forward a year, and thanks to the box office bonanza that was Avengers Assemble – he’s back in the game.

-Just like Quentin Tarantino with From Dusk Till Dawn – Whedon’s influence and sense of fun is all over Cabin in the Woods.
-His ability as a writer to work in those knowing nods and winks to the audience, while at the same time, attempting things that just haven’t been seen before, makes the film tick on more than just one level.
-Credit must also go to Drew Goddard for his handling of a lively film that makes fun of convention and gets the most from a good humoured cast, whose roles, particularly the twenty-something cabin dwellers, cleverly mirror the typecasting of so much of the material this film is lovingly tipping its cap to.
+Just like Tarantino with From Dusk Till Dawn, Whedon’s influence and sense of fun is all over Cabin in the Woods.
+His skill as a writer, to supply those nods and winks to the audience, while at the same time, attempting things that seem original, makes the film tick on multiple levels.
+But full credit must go to Drew Goddard for his handling of a lively film that makes fun of convention and gets the most from a good humoured cast, whose roles, particularly the twenty-something cabin dwellers, mirror the typecasting of the material the writing is so lovingly tipping its cap to.

-Without wanting to give the game away, the last thirty-minutes had my jaw on the floor.
+Without wanting to give anything away, the last thirty-minutes had my jaw on the floor.
 It hit me where I wasn’t expecting it, and I loved it all the more for doing so.
-As the film breezes forward, it does the polar opposite of your average hack n’ slasher, in as much as it doesn’t run out of ideas, moreover, its ideas begin to multiply and mutate until you’ll just be sat there grinning with glee at the audacity of the execution.
+As the film breezes forward, it does the polar opposite of your average hack n’ slasher, in as much as it doesn’t run out of ideas.
+The contrary, its ideas multiply and mutate, until we’re grinning at the audacity of the execution.

-A rare treat with bags of imagination and intelligence that just keeps on peeling back the layers until a memorable climax.
+A rare treat for horror fans, with bags of imagination and fun, that keeps peeling back the layers until a memorable climax.
 This is how you make an A-list B-movie.
 4.5/5